 Located at the southeastern edge of Guilderland Center, Northeastern Industrial Park is one of the region's most expansive business parks, containing over 4 million square feet of warehouse space on 620 acres.
-It is seven miles from I-87 and is serviced by an active CSX rail spur that runs along the eastern edge of the site.
+It is seven miles from I-87, six miles from I90/I890 and is serviced by an active CSX rail spur that runs along the eastern edge of the site.
 The industrial park property is part of what was once a U.S. Army maintenance, distribution, and supply depot that operated from 1941 to 1969.
 Buildings at Northeastern Industrial Park are occupied by about 50 different businesses, and there is room for expansion.
 One of the newest occupants is Airgas, which constructed a storage and distribution facility on the site with tanks for argon and nitrogen.
-Purina Animal Nutrition, which operates a manufacturing facility at the industrial park, received town approval in 2022 to develop an addition to its existing office building.
+Purina